OnePair/zypher-client/README.md

 # Zypher-Client

-> A AuthID agent client implementation built in Typescript.
+> An AuthID agent client implementation built in Typescript.

 ## Install